MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

-#### Windows Subsystem for Linux (WSL)
+#### Windows Subsystem for Linux

 1. Install Azure Data Studio for Windows.
-Then, use the `azuredatastudio` command in a WSL terminal just as you would in a standard command prompt.
+Then, use the `azuredatastudio` command in a Windows Subsystem for Linux (WSL) terminal just as you would in a standard command prompt.
 By default, the application is stored in your *AppData* folder.

 2. Start Azure Data Studio from the WSL command prompt.
 When you're using the default Windows installation, start the application by running the following command: